 Choeung Ek Genocidal Center - Choeung Ek is the site of a former orchard and mass grave of victims of the Khmer Rouge killed between 1975 and 1979, about 17 kilometers south of Phnom Penh, Cambodia.
 It is the best-known of the sites known as The Killing Fields, where the Khmer Rouge regime executed over one million people between 1975 and 1979.
 Mass graves containing 8,895 bodies were discovered at Choeung Ek after the fall of the Khmer Rouge regime.
 Many of the dead were former political prisoners who were kept by the Khmer Rouge in their Tuol Sleng detention center and in other Cambodian detention centers.
 Today, Choeung Ek is a memorial, marked by a Buddhist stupa.
 The stupa has acrylic glass sides and is filled with more than 5,000 human skulls.
 Some of the lower levels are opened during the day so that the skulls can be seen directly.
 Many have been shattered or smashed in.
 Tourists are encouraged by the Cambodian government to visit Choeung Ek.
 Apart from the stupa, there are pits from which the bodies were exhumed.
 Human bones still litter the site.

 Central Market - The Central Market is a large market constructed in 1937 in the shape of a dome with four arms branching out into vast hallways with countless stalls of goods.
 Initially designed by Jean Desbois (1891 Cherbourg -1971 Lorient).
 Construction works were supervised by French architect Louis Chauchon (1875 - 1945 Saigon) and the ingénue Wladimir Kandaouroff.
 It is located in Cambodia’s capital city, Phnom Penh.
 When it first opened in 1937, it was said to be the biggest market in Asia; today it still operates as a market.
 From 2009 to 2011, it underwent a US$4.2 million renovation funded by the French Development Agency.
 The unique Art Deco building is a Phnom Penh landmark.
 Before 1935, the area was a lake that received runoff during the rainy season.
-The lake was drained, and construction began in 1935.
+The lake was drained and construction began in 1935.
 Since its completion in 1937, wet season flooding around the market has remained a problem and is vestigial evidence of the old lake.
 The entrance to the market is lined with souvenir merchants hawking everything from T-shirts and postcards to silver curios and kramas.
 Inside is a dazzling display of jewels and gold.
 Electronic goods, stationery, secondhand clothes, and flowers are also sold.
 During the Franco-Thai war, the market was bombed heavily by Thai aircraft, causing heavy damage, and it had to be temporarily closed.
 After the end of World War II, the market was rebuilt in the modern style.

 Phnom Penh - Hotel Accommodation options include: